Horse Boarding in New Jersey at NJEC | Q&A With the staff

 At NJEC, it’s $950 per month for boarding.
 Lessons and training are extra.

 At our affiliate, Karl Bauer Training Center, monthly boarding is $600.
-You might be able to board your horse in NJ for as low as $450 a month somewhere, but here, it’s a great experience of the highest quality with true experts.
+You might be able to board your horse in NJ for less, but here, it’s a great experience of the highest quality with true experts. --- you get what you pay for.

 How can I be sure that my horse is in good hands?